 If you are comfortable accessing your attic and can do it safely, check to make sure roof vents are unobstructed and your insulation is in place.
 Most homes are designed to have a “cold roof” which prevents ice dams.
 Insulation on the floor of the attic keeps heat inside your house and out of the attic.

-The vents provide air flow to remove any heat that does escape, so your roof stays close to the outdoor temperature.
+The vents provide airflow to remove any heat that does escape, so your roof stays close to the outdoor temperature.
 This is important as shingles are designed to shed water down toward the ground.
 If portions of your roof are allowed to warm up, it can melt snow that will then refreeze as it moves toward the lower edge.
 If this process is allowed to continue, it creates a “dam” that traps the water, allowing it to seep under your shingles, and into your home.

 Setting up a reminder now reduces the chances you will find yourself running around your yard in the early hours of the first day of a cold spell.
-Or, finding out you forgot because your basement is flooded!
+Or, worse, finding out you forgot because your basement is flooded!

 Moving inside, inspect the interior of your house for signs of existing water damage.
 Start on your top floor and check the ceiling for water stains.
-These are typically yellowish/tan areas with darker borders and is a sign that water penetrated the drywall.
+These are typically yellowish/tan areas with darker borders and are a sign that water penetrated the drywall.
 Other signs are drywall that appears bubbled, raised, or is soft to the touch.
 Be sure to have a flashlight and check the ceilings of closets.